 If you die, for example, your widowed spouse would be eligible for Social Security survivors benefits as early as age 60 based on your earnings, if you earned enough Social Security credits before you died.

-According to the Internal Revenue Service, your ex-spouse may also be eligible if you were married for at least 10 years, he or she did not remarry before age 60, and he or she is at least age 62.1
+A person may also be eligible for benefits through an ex-spouse’s record if they were married for at least 10 years, the person seeking benefits did not remarry before age 60, and is at least age 62.1

 Similarly, your unmarried children who are under age 18 may be eligible for Social Security survivor benefits if you die when they are still young.
 Individuals can collect benefits at any age if they were disabled before age 22 and remain disabled.2